 Inhalation hazards for H2S are ubiquitous in all industries where hydrogen sulfide is a hazard, workers in the oilfield need to be trained to know where H2S can be located.
 The well and petroleum product stream generally creates the primary source of hydrogen sulfide within the oilfield.
 This can create especially strong H2S concentrations around wellheads, pipelines, tanks, and other facilities.
-All workers sent to or near these jobsites should be receiving H2S training to given them awareness of the hazards and how to protect themselves from H2S.
-If they are working under appreciable quantities of H2S they should also have a respirator with a valid fit test.
+All workers sent to or near these jobsites should be receiving H2S training to give them awareness of the hazards and learn how to protect themselves from H2S.
+If they are working under appreciable quantities of H2S, they should also have a respirator with a valid fit test.

 One particular source of hydrogen sulfide exposure in the oil and gas industry comes from produced water.
 H2S is soluble in produced water and sour wells flowing back produced water can contain appreciable quantities of H2S in the water stream.
 This is especially problematic in the well servicing arena where workers may be exposed to produced water and continue working under the assumption that the water itself is not hazardous.
-If the water contains H2S, however, that H2S can dissolve into the workers’ skin and cause rashes and other irritation after some time.
-Unfortunately, it is more difficult to detect the presence of hydrogen sulfide in produced water so workers need to be trained not to expose their skin and clothing to the flow back.
+If the water contains H2S, however, that H2S can dissolve into the worker’s skin and cause rashes and other irritation after some time.
+Unfortunately, it is more difficult to detect the presence of hydrogen sulfide in produced water, so workers need to be trained not to expose their skin and clothing to the flow back.

 Hydrogen sulfide is also an eye irritant which can be delivered to the eyes through vapors or liquids (oil or water with entrained H2S).
 ANSI approved safety glasses with side shields can give some protection from liquids splashing into the eyes but not from vapors entering the eyes.
-A full face mask respirator when properly fit tested is designed to protect the eyes from H2S vapors.
+A full-face mask respirator when properly fit tested is designed to protect the eyes from H2S vapors.

 Hydrogen sulfide interacts with carbon steel by causing the metal to weaken slightly and stiffen considerably.
 This is an extremely negative quality in oilfield tubulars where strength and flexibility are needed.
 The consequences of a hydrogen embrittlement failure can lead to a well control failure while the well fluids themselves contain the additional hazard of entrained H2S.

-Hydrogen sulfide can also attack the steel as an acid and wearing it away.
+Hydrogen sulfide can also attack the steel as an acid and wear it away.
 This eats up the carbon steel and later in the flow stream creates iron sulfide scale as the produced water attempts re-attain equilibrium.
 When introduced into the water handling facilities, iron sulfide scales can cause increased chemical use and plugging.
 Some forms of iron sulfide can also create a flammable hazard.

 Recommended training: San Antonio H2S Card